 A startup has raised funds to apply the power of quantum computing to climate-related problems – from climate modelling to batteries

-This development, which is based on the counter-intuitive laws of quantum physics, means that a quantum computer can perform multiple processes at once, allowing it to solve complex calculations in a fraction of the time it would take even the most advanced conventional supercomputer.
+This development, which is based on the counter-intuitive laws of quantum physics, means that a quantum computer can perform multiple processes at once.
+This allows it, in theory at least, to solve complex calculations in a fraction of the time it would take even the most advanced conventional supercomputer.
 In fact, one estimate suggests that a problem that would occupy a supercomputer for 10,000 years, could be rattled off by a quantum computer in just four minutes.

 Now, the latest startup entering the fray is Finland-based IQM Quantum Computers (IQM).
 In July, the company announced that it has received €128 million in funding, part of which will be earmarked for co-designing quantum computer processors for climate solutions.

-There are two key features of its approach.
-First, the company co-designs its computers with its customers, tailoring both the hardware and algorithms to the specific applications required.
-Second, IQM has built proprietary components to go on its computer chips that reduce errors and increase processing speed.
+There are two key features of IQM’s design approach.
+First, it co-designs its computers with its customers, tailoring both the hardware and algorithms to the specific applications required.
+And second, the company has built proprietary components to go on its computer chips that reduce errors and increase processing speed.

 Written By: Matthew Hempstead